Zabaglione

 Flavor Profile

-Rich, fortified Marsala wine provides deep sweetness with subtle nutty and caramel undertones
+Marsala wine provides a warm, fortified sweetness with subtle caramel and nutty undertones

 Seasonality